Q: I’m a new adoptee in the community & would like to know how I can begin to get involved?

 Q: I’m an adoptive parent in the community & would like to know how I can begin to get involved?

 A: Thank you so much for your interest!
 Because CCI is an organization for adult Chinese adoptees, we ask that the role of adoptive parents stay minimal.
 Adoptive parents are able to join the main CCI Facebook Group but are asked to refrain from commenting unless the adoptee has stated that they will allow all members to comment.
-The purpose for limiting parents involvement in CCI is to give adoptees the chance to lead within their own community.
+The purpose of limiting parents involvement in CCI is to give adoptees the chance to lead within their own community.
 We also very much appreciate adoptive parent donations to CCI through PayPal to continue to provide programs and services well into the future.
 Donations will go towards maintaining the website and paying for upkeep.
 This is the best way for parents to support the community in which their children may one day become involved.

 Q: How can I become involved in CCI leadership?

-A: Involvement in CCI Leadership is a major way that CCI provides members with professional development and the opportunity to foster critical transferable skills.
+A: Involvement in CCI Leadership is a major way that CCI provides members with the opportunity to foster critical transferable skills.
 Each year the CCI board will accept applicants and host interviews to fill open positions on the CCI board.
 Please see the CCI Board Member website page for further information on how to apply.
 We also often host Seasonal Internships, especially in the Summer months.

 Q: I am a chinese adoptee interested in beginning a birth parent search.
 How do i start?
 Can you help me with a birth parent search?